Technology

 It's like if Netflix secretly rearranged which shows you see next to make sure you never forget a plot point from three seasons ago—except instead of plot points, it's Japanese vocabulary.

-Mostafa self-taught Japanese through 6 years of immersion and combines dual engineering/business training from Penn M&T/Wharton.
+Mostafa self-taught Japanese through 6 years of immersion and combines dual engineering/business training from UPenn M&T (Electrical Engineering) and Wharton.
 He built a product that authentically replicates the immersion journey he lived.